jdesive/dockarr/README.md

 To delete the stack you just need to run the `stop.sh` script.
 This will stop and remove all services.

 Note: This does not remove media or configuration files for the HTPC.

+## Networking
+All services are provided on a docker bridge network with host port mapping for each service.
+This way you can configure each service by navigating to `http://<HTPC IP>:<service port>` in your browser.
+Provided is `nginx-proxy-manager` in order to allow external access in the system.
+This would be done by port forwarding port 80 to your HTPC and configuring the NGINX proxy to point to the backend services via their hostnames.

+When configuring a service to connect to another service there are a few ways to do this.

+1. (***Recommended***) Using the services hostname
+   1. The docker bridge network that all services are connected to, also modifies each services hosts file to provide nice hostnames for each service.
+For instance, if you need prowlarr to connect to sonarr, you would put in prowlarr for sonarr's ip just `sonarr` and docker will resolve that to the proper IP for sonarr.
+2. Using the container IP
+   1. Using `docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container_name_or_id>` will return the ip address of any running docker container in the stack.
+Then you simply put this in when asked for an ip to the service.
+3. Using the host IP
+   1. Because each service has a host port mapping, you can use the host machine ip address to access each service.
+This is highly discouraged as it creates network loops that are not required.
+      (Imagine going out your front door, into the garage, and then into the kitchen every time you want a snack)

+## Filesystem
+There are 3 main parent directories created by this repository.
+You can configure them in the `start.sh` script.

+- `/opt/htpc`: This is where all configuration, SSL certs, and various persistent settings are stored.
+(We suggest this be on your main drive, SSD)
+- `/mnt/Media`: This is the Media parent directory.
+Here is where you Movies, TV Shows, Music, Photos, etc. are stored.
+(We suggest this be a mounted share from a NAS or SAN)
+- `/tmp/htpc`: This is the working directory for all media.
+Files that are in the process of downloading or other various temp files are stored here.
+(We suggest this also be on your main drive, SSD)